Arya (actor)

-Jamshad Cethirakath (born 11 December 1980), known by his stage name Arya, is an Indian actor and producer who predominantly appears in Tamil cinema and a few Malayalam and Telugu films.
-Arya has won the Filmfare Award for Best Male Debut – South and received two nominations each for Filmfare Awards and Vijay Awards.
+Jamshad Cethirakath (born 11 December 1980), known by his stage name Arya, is an Indian actor and film producer who predominantly appears in Tamil cinema and a few Malayalam and Telugu films.
+Arya has won two Filmfare Awards South and two Tamil Nadu State Film Awards.
 He was included on the 2015 edition of the Forbes India Celebrity 100, a list based on the top earning Indian celebrities.

-He made his breakthrough portraying rogue characters in Vishnuvardhan's Arinthum Ariyamalum (2005) and Pattiyal (2006).
+Arya made his breakthrough portraying rogue characters in Vishnuvardhan's Arinthum Ariyamalum (2005) and Pattiyal (2006).
 He later won critical acclaim for playing an Aghori in Bala's Naan Kadavul (2009).
-Arya gained further commercial success with the release of the period drama Madrasapattinam (2010), the comedy film Boss Engira Bhaskaran (2010), family action film Vettai (2012) and Atlee's family film Raja Rani (2013).
+He gained further commercial success with the release of the period drama Madrasapattinam (2010), the comedy film Boss Engira Bhaskaran (2010), family action film Vettai (2012) and Atlee's family film Raja Rani (2013).

 In 2013, he appeared in three more Tamil films: R. Kannan's comedy film Settai, Vishnuvardhan's action thriller Arrambam and Selvaraghavan's fantasy film Irandam Ulagam.
 In 2021, he appeared in Pa.
-Ranjith's sports film Sarpatta Parambarai (2021) as a main lead, which garnered him high critical acclaim.
-He also collaborated with an veteran director Sundar C., with acted in a Horror Comedy film Aranmanai 3 (2021).
+Ranjith's sports film Sarpatta Parambarai as a main lead, which garnered him high critical acclaim.

 Early and personal life

-Arya was born in Trikaripur, Kerala in 1980.
+Arya was born in Trikaripur, Kerala on 11 December 1980.
 He did his schooling in SBOA Matriculation and Higher Secondary School, Chennai and then graduated with an engineering degree from Crescent Engineering College in Vandalur, Chennai.
 His younger brother Sathya has also appeared in Tamil films.

 Arya participated in the Vätternrundan Motala cycle race and won a medal.
 Arya was the prospective bridegroom on the show Enga Veetu Mapillai aired on Colors Tamil searching for a perfect bride from the 16 contestants.

 On 14 February 2019, Arya announced his engagement to actress Sayyeshaa, and the two were married on 10 March 2019.
-The couple has a daughter who was born in July 2021.
+The couple have a daughter who was born in July 2021.